imixs/imixs-cloud/management/ceph/README.md

 # Ceph

-You can use Ceph as distributed filesystem for *Imixs-Cloud*.
-We assume that you have already installed a Ceph cluster and your Ceph cluster is running independent from your kubernetes cluster.
-We also assume that and you can access your Ceph nodes from each kubernetes worker nodes via a private network.
+Ceph is a distributed filesystem which can be used in combination with the *Imixs-Cloud* to run statefull applications.
+We assume that you have already installed a Ceph cluster and that your Ceph cluster is accessible from each kubernetes worker nodesvia a private network.
+You can find a complete install guide for Ceph [here](https://ralph.blog.imixs.com/2020/04/14/ceph-octopus-running-on-debian-buster/).

+**Note:** As the filesystem is a critical infrastructur component for a productive Kubernetes cluster we recommend to run ceph independent from Kubernetes on separate servers.

-This integration is based on the 'Managed rados Block Device (RBD)' images which dynamically provisions RBD images to back Kubernetes volumes and maps these RBD images as block devices on worker nodes running pods that reference an RBD-backed volume.
-This integration also allows mounting a file system contained within the image, with is the usual use case.
+The integration is based on the Ceph ceph-csi plugin and provisioner in [version 3.3.1](https://github.com/ceph/ceph-csi/tree/v3.3.1/deploy/rbd/kubernetes).
+The ceph-csi plugin is using so called 'Managed rados Block Device (RBD)' images.
+The provisioner can create RBD images dynamically or connect to to static images to back Kubernetes volumes and maps these RBD images as block devices on worker nodes running pods that reference an RBD-backed volume.
+This integration includes the ability mounting a file system, with is the usual use case for most static applications.
 Ceph stripes block device images as objects across the cluster, which means that large Ceph Block Device images have better performance than a standalone server.

-**Note:** The official integration guides form the ceph homepage for the releases 'octopus' and 'pacific' are both outdated in some important details.
-For that reason this guide is based on the [latest release guide for 'Block Devices and Kubernetes'](https://docs.ceph.com/en/latest/rbd/rbd-kubernetes/) - based on June 2021.

-You can find a complete install guide for Ceph [here](https://ralph.blog.imixs.com/2020/04/14/ceph-octopus-running-on-debian-buster/).

 ## Setup a Kubernetes Pool